 Program Registration and Cancellation Policy

 You can register on our website at any time.
-You may also register by calling the Tatamagouche Centre.
 Please register early.
 All registrations should be received at least two weeks prior to the event in order to ensure your space and to allow the kitchen adequate time to plan.
-The registration deposit ($150) is not refundable or transferable.
-The balance is due two weeks prior to the start of the program.
+Cancellations up to 7 days prior to the program you will receive a full refund.
+On or after day 7 we have a non refundable portion of $75 for weekend programs or $150 for 5 day programs.
+The non refundable portion is to cover registration fees and food costs.
 During the COVID pandemic any cancellation due to COVID will receive a full refund!

 Food Safety Policy